shubha07m/Mario_Game/README.md

 # Mario Game

-A fun and exciting game inspired by the classic Mario games.
+A simple Mario game clone built using Pygame.

 ## Table of Contents